OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

 The following diagram shows both the network layout of the physical machines and of the virtual machines running in it:

-FIXME: change diagram

 .. image:: ../images/network_diagram.png

 How to connect to the VMs
 +++++++++++++++++++++++++

 There is still a problem though: we only have one VM we can access from the lab: the bastion host.
-We will use DNAT to redirect the service ports to the internal hosts, but how can we ssh on the VMs to manage them?
+As we mentioned above will use HAProxy to redirect service ports to the internal hosts, but how can we ssh on the VMs to manage them?

 There are multiple options:

 * use `sshuttle <https://github.com/apenwarr/sshuttle>`_ (strongly
   suggested)
-* ssh to the bastion host and then ssh to the openstack VMs using the IPs in the `openstack-public` network
+* ssh to the bastion host and then ssh to the openstack VMs using the IPs in the `openstack-priv` network
 * use DNAT (port forwarding) to redirect, for instance, tcp/2021 on bastion host to port tcp/22 on auth-node; tcp/2022 to tcp/22 on compute node etc etc.